Hello ASL/English and Deaf Interpreters!

 - Bridges Oregon works with its customers to educate them about Deaf culture, ADA, and appropriate use of interpreters, simplifying your role as the interpreter.

-If you are an interpreter with RID/NIC, NAD, ACCI, BEI, OHCI, EIPA, and/or any other related sign language interpreter certification and are interested in working with Bridges Oregon, Inc., please contact us or fill out our onboarding form.
+If you are a qualified interpreter or an interpreter with RID/NIC, NAD, ACCI, BEI, OHCI, EIPA, and/or any other related sign language interpreter certification and are interested in working with Bridges Oregon, Inc., please contact us or fill out our onboarding form.

 Bridges Oregon is always open to receiving feedback and suggestions for improvement!